On the Artin vanishing theorem for Stein spaces: Introduction

 \subsubsection{The homotopy type of a Stein space}

 The theme which we consider here goes back to the work of Andreotti and Frankel.
-They proved in \cite[\S 2]{AF} that if~$S$ is nonsingular, then it has the homotopy type of a CW complex of dimension~$n$, and hence that $H^k(S,A)=0$ and $H_k(S,A)=0$ for any $k>n$ and any abelian group~$A$.
-These statements were extended by Narasimhan \cite[Theorem 3]{Narasimhanhomo} and Hamm \cite[Satz 1]{Hamm} to possibly singular Stein spaces.
+They proved in \cite[\S 2]{AF} that if~$S$ is nonsingular, then it has the homotopy type of a CW complex of dimension~$n$.
+It follows that $H^k(S,A)=0$ and $H_k(S,A)=0$ for any $k>n$ and any abelian group~$A$, and that $H_n(S, \Z)$ is a free abelian group.

+These statements were extended by Narasimhan \cite[Theorem 3]{Narasimhanhomo} and Hamm (\cite[Satz 1]{Hamm}, see also \cite[Korollar]{Hamm2}) to possibly singular Stein spaces.
 Their proofs are based on Morse theory.
 Applied to affine complex algebraic varieties, these results are closely related to (and imply) the weak Lefschetz hyperplane theorem.